JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 # Empty State

+<link-summary>Providing instructions in an empty UI area on how to fill it with data.</link-summary>

 Provide instructions in an empty UI area on how to fill it with data.
 Empty UI areas described here are:
 * [Tool window, list, tree or table](#tool-windows-lists-trees-and-tables)
 * [Details area in a master-detail layout](#master-detail-layout)